phusion/baseimage-docker/README.md

     ### In memcached.sh (make sure this file is chmod +x):
     #!/bin/sh
-    # `chpst` is part of running. `chpst -u memcache` runs the given command
+    # `/sbin/setuser memcache` runs the given command as the user `memcache`.
-    # as the user `memcache`.
-If you omit this, the command will be run as root.
+    # If you omit that part, the command will be run as root.
-    exec chpst -u memcache /usr/bin/memcached >>/var/log/memcached.log 2>&1
+    exec /sbin/setuser memcache /usr/bin/memcached >>/var/log/memcached.log 2>&1

     ### In Dockerfile:
     RUN mkdir /etc/service/memcached